Breakout Solutions to Treating Acne

 Massage – Stimulates circulation & lymphatic drainage

-Breathwork – Deep diaphragmatic breathing delivers more oxygen and circulation to skin.
-It also assists with pumping our lymphatic system and detoxifying blood, and switches us out of flight or fight, restoring our critical state of clam and helps our humming hormones.
+Breathwork – Deep diaphragmatic breathing delivers more oxygen and circulation to the skin.
+It also assists with pumping our lymphatic system and detoxifying blood, and switches us out of flight or fight, restoring our critical state of calm and helps our humming hormones.

 Water – not to be under-estimated!
 Aim for at least 1.5 litres

 Add some citrus – Begin your day with a warm glass of lemon water to kickstart your digestive system and assist with detoxification.